Arrupe Political Science (ACPOL)

 ACPOL 101 American Government and Citizenship (3 Credit Hours)

-This course examine American national government and politics, including institutions, group and electoral processes, and public policy.
+This course examines American national government and politics, including institutions, group and electoral processes, and public policy.
 An underlying theme throughout the course identifies the rights and responsibilities of citizens within the American political system.

 IAI code: S5 900

-Students will be able to demonstrate an understanding of the American political system, the patterns of political participation and behavior of diverse individuals and groups in American society, and evaluate the roles and processes of U.S. political institutions
+Students will be able to demonstrate an understanding of the American political system, the patterns of political participation and behavior of diverse individuals and groups in American society, and evaluate the roles and processes of US political institutions

 Outcomes

-Students will be able to demonstrate an understanding of the American political system, the patterns of political participation and behavior of diverse individuals and groups in American society, and evaluate the roles and processes of U.S. political institutionsACPOL 200 Introduction to Political Thought (3 Credit Hours)
+Students will be able to demonstrate an understanding of the American political system, the patterns of political participation and behavior of diverse individuals and groups in American society, and evaluate the roles and processes of US political institutionsACPOL 200 Introduction to Political Thought (3 Credit Hours)

-An introduction to political thought, covering the principal ideas, controversies and institutions of political society.
+An introduction to political thought, covering the principal ideas, controversies, and institutions of political society.
 Authors covered include Plato, Machiavelli, Locke, Hobbes, and Marx.

 Students will be able to demonstrate an understanding of major approaches to the normative study of politics, to identify the assumptions underlying philosophical arguments, and to critically assess different theories of political justice